MM-BOUH/Leetcode/trees/readme.md

 ## Key Topics

 ### Tree Traversal
-Understanding how to traverse a tree is crucial for manipulating and retrieving data stored in tree structures:
+#### Depth First Search (DFS) in Trees

+Depth First Search (DFS) is a traversal approach that can be applied to both trees and graphs.
+In the context of trees, DFS explores as deep into one branch of the tree as possible before retracting to explore other branches.
+There are three common DFS methods used in tree traversal:

+##### In-order Traversal
-- **In-order Traversal**: Visit left subtree, root, right subtree.
-Used for retrieving sorted data from binary search trees.
+- **Method**: Visit left subtree, root, right subtree.
+- **Usage**: Often used for binary search trees where this method retrieves data in a sorted order.

+##### Pre-order Traversal
-- **Pre-order Traversal**: Visit root, left subtree, right subtree.
-Useful for copying the tree.
+- **Method**: Visit root, left subtree, right subtree.
+- **Usage**: Useful for operations like copying the tree, where you need to encounter nodes before their descendants.

+##### Post-order Traversal
-- **Post-order Traversal**: Visit left subtree, right subtree, root.
-Used for safely deleting nodes.
+- **Method**: Visit left subtree, right subtree, root.
+- **Usage**: Ideal for operations like safely deleting nodes, as it processes children before their corresponding parent nodes.

+Each traversal method serves different purposes and can be chosen based on the specific requirements of the operation you need to perform on the tree.
 ![Tree Traversal Methods](https://media.geeksforgeeks.org/wp-content/uploads/20230623123129/traversal.png "Tree Traversal Methods")